 Psathyrellaceae: Inky Cap (Coprinellus?)

 In recent years, the classification of the inky cap mushrooms (Psathyrellaceae) has become complicated.
-If you read Michael Kuo's essay on the inky caps, you'll understand why I mostly avoid specific IDs for this group.
+If you read Michael Kuo's essay on the inky caps, you'll understand why I'm noncommittal about IDs for that group.

 Psathyrellaceae: Inky Cap (Coprinus?)